 Get the true story behind 'The Assassination of Jesse James by the Coward Robert Ford' from 1882 -- when, Jesse James, the Missouri outlaw, was killed by a boy twenty years old at his temporary residence on Thirteenth and Lafayette streets, in this city.

-Before the Civil War, a talented photographer named James Presley Ball, Sr. produced beautiful daguerreotype portraits for hundreds of people -- among them Charles Dickens, PT Barnum, Queen Victoria and the fam...
+Before the Civil War, a talented photographer named James Presley Ball, Sr. produced beautiful daguerreotype portraits for hundreds of people -- among...
 Click to read more...

 Our Father who art in heaven, thou Soul of our souls - A prayer delivered on Sunday, October 6, 1850, by Theodore Parker, American Transcendentalist and reforming minister of the Unitarian church

 A final look at President Lincoln This photo of Abraham Lincoln was taken on the balcony of the White House on March 6, 1865 by Henry F Warren.
-It's now considered to be the very last photo of the man taken du...
+It's ...
 Click to read more...

 Without the kind of winter weather equipment we take for granted, removing snow from city streets and sidewalks was a huge undertaking.
 Here's a look!